 - As visual –photos, scans, computerised images and topography

-The LEI’s procedures for collecting your personal information are set out below.
+The Lions Eye Institute’s procedures for collecting your personal information are set out below.

-- Staff collects your personal and demographic information via registration when you present at the LEI for the first time.
+- Staff collect your personal and demographic information via registration when you present at the Lions Eye Institute for the first time.
 Patients are encouraged to pay attention to the collection statement attached to/within the form and information about the management of collected information and patient privacy.

-- During the course of providing medical services, the LEI’s healthcare practitioners will consequently collect further personal information.
+- During the course of providing medical services, the Lions Eye Institute’s healthcare practitioners will consequently collect further personal information.

 - Personal information may also be collected from your guardian or responsible person (where practicable and necessary), or from any other involved healthcare specialists.